Savitar-Hub/postgres-backup/README.md

 ## Why?

 This package has proved experience of working well for databases of small-mid size.

 Doing this, you make sure you can store your database backups without relying in only one cloud provider or region.

 ## Bucket Storage

-Have provided also the ability to store those backups in cloud buckets.
+Have provided the ability to store those backups in cloud buckets.

 ### Google Cloud Storage